 Creating your own written art is a matter of intent and reception then, a balance between what you set out to achieve and how readers receive your work — once you put down your pen, the text takes on a life of its own, shaped by those who view it.

-It is this writer’s contention that all writing has artful qualities, even if it’s the annoying soft drink advert you’ve seen for the fifth time today.
+It is my contention that all writing has artful qualities, even if it’s the annoying soft drink advert you’ve seen for the fifth time today.
 From the smallest piece of copywriting to David Foster Wallace’s divisive and humongous novel, Infinite Jest, writing involves skill, dedication, and above all else, passion.